131/h264-live-player/README.md

 NAL unit (h264 frames) are split on the server side, transported using websocket, and sent to the decoded (with frame dropping, if necessary)

-# Windows
-You can use any directshow device (camera/screen recorder) and have a nice real time feedback.

 # History
 * I was targetting a real-time  camera video feedback (no audio/surveillance cam) in the browser